Home | Biplane

 restored to our personal expectations.
 However, prior to putting a plane

-back into service for rides, we offer it for sale to see
+back into service for rides, we offer it for sale to see if we can

-that are close to being taken out of service for restoration and planes
+close to being taken out of service for restoration and planes that are

-a crucial point where they can control the final finish (i.e. colors,
+crucial point where they can control the final finish (i.e. colors,

 etc.).
 Each plane has a unique story and set of circumstances.
 I attempt